Community Garden

 About the garden

 The St. Alban’s Church property is a large parcel, almost five acres.
 The footprint for the building complex, pathways, labyrinth, and parking lot utilizes about one third of that land area.
-In response to congregation suggestions about potential use of remaining available open space, and in concert with related landscaping and tree-planting initiatives, the Vestry approved creation of a large Community Garden in 2009.

-Although the modest initial size of the garden - nine 10’ by 10’ plots - has increased, the intended purpose has remained constant: to share the St. Alban’s resources with the local community at large, including nearby apartment dwellers.
+We wish to share the St. Alban’s resources with the local community at large, including nearby apartment dwellers.
 Community and Church members have adopted individual plots and enjoyed success growing a wide variety of vegetables, herbs and flowers, including tomatoes, beans, okra, cucumbers, peppers, basil, dill and zinnias.